Here's who England will play next at Euro 2020 - following win over Germany in last 16

 When do England play next?
-Date of Euro 2020 quarter final and possible last 8 opponents
+Date of Euro 2020 quarter final and last 8 opponents

-England will come up against either Sweden or Ukraine in the quarter final of Euro 2020 on 3 July in Rome
+England will come up against Ukraine in the quarter-final of Euro 2020 on 3 July in Rome

 It's one of football's oldest adages - taking one game at a time.